ezodude/appium-smoke-tester/README.md

 info: socket.io started
 ```

-### Double check the setup works
+### Verify the setup works

-This runs a test for iOS against a basic bundled app.
+This runs a test on the iOS simulator against a basic bundled app.
 The app is native but uses a WebView to perform a google search.

 ```
-DEV=true mocha uat/native/CanSearchSimple.ios.uat.js
+gulp verifySetup
 ```

 Running the test will fire up the iOS simulator and run the mocha tests.